serifpersia/pianolux-esp32/README.md

 - ESP32-S2 dev board
 - ESP32-S3 dev board
-- *Any WiFi capable ESP32 board dev board can be used with MIDI over network & planned bluetooth midi
+- *Any WiFi capable ESP32 dev board can be used with MIDI over network & planned bluetooth midi
 - *Support for Bluetooth MIDI is planned

 ## Supported LED Strips